pvarshh/tennis-prediction/README.md

 Before training the model, the data undergoes significant feature engineering, which did end up enhancing predictive accuracy:
 - **Differences in Player Statistics:**
     - Three critical new features are created:
         - `age_diff`: The difference in age between the two players.
+Instead of using the individual age categories, this difference can indicate disparities in on-court experience versus physical prime or stamina—factors that particularly influence performance.
         - `rank_diff`: The difference in player rankings, indicating relative skill level.
+This feature directly quantifies the perceived skill gap based on rank.
+It helps the model differentiate expected close contests from likely mismatches more effectively than using individual ranks alone.
         - `seed_diff`: The difference in tournament seedings, reflecting tournament expectations.
+Seeding reflects the tournament organizers' expectations within the specific event context (considering factors beyond just rank).
+In other words, this difference provides additional context on expected dominance or competitiveness.
     - Tournament Round Encoding:
         - The round of the tournament (`R128`, `R64`, ..., `SF`, `F`) is transformed into a numeric value (`round_num`), with higher rounds assigned greater values, capturing the importance of match context.
+Later rounds inherently involve higher stakes, potentially accumulated fatigue, and usually stronger remaining opponents.
+Thus, encoding this feature captures the changing context and pressure as a tournament progresses.
     - Head-to-Head (H2H) Performance:
         - For each player pair, a historical winning ratio (h2h) is computed based on their past encounters.
+A strong H2H record can often explain deviations from rank-based expectations and is a powerful predictor in established rivalries.
         - If there are no previous matches, a neutral value (0.5) is assigned, reflecting no bias toward either player.

 **Preprocessing Pipeline**